 Rajasthani cooking was influenced by both the war-like lifestyles of its inhabitants and the availability of ingredients in this arid region.
 Food that could last for several days and could be eaten without heating was preferred.
 The scarcity of water and fresh green vegetables have all had their effect on the cooking.

 Famous dishes which Rajasthan is known for are Dal-Bati-Churma, Bikaneri Bhuji, bajre ki roti (millet bread) and lashun ki chutney (hot garlic paste), mawa kachori Mirchi Bada, Pyaaj Kachori and ghevar from Jodhpur, Alwar ka Mawa(Milk Cake), malpauas from Pushkar and rassgollas from Bikaner.

 Rajasthani Music and Dance

 The Ghoomar dance from Jodhpur Marwar and Kalbeliya dance of Jaisalmer have gained international recognition.
 Folk music is a large part of the Rajasthani culture.
 Kathputli, Bhopa, Chang, Teratali, Ghindr, Kachchhighori, and Tejaji are examples of traditional Rajasthani culture.

-Folk songs are commonly ballads which relate heroic deeds and love stories; and religious or devotional songs known as bhajans and banis which are often accompanied by musical instruments like dholak, sitar, and sarangi are also sung.
+Folk songs are commonly ballads that relate heroic deeds and love stories; and religious or devotional songs known as bhajans and banis which are often accompanied by musical instruments like dholak, sitar, and sarangi are also sung.

 Rajasthani Art and craft

 Rajasthan is known for its traditional, colorful art.
 The block prints, tie and dye prints, Bagaru prints, Sanganer prints, and Zari embroidery are major export products from Rajasthan.
 Handicraft items like wooden furniture and crafts, carpets, and blue pottery are commonly found here.
 Shopping reflects the colorful culture, Rajasthani clothes have a lot of mirror work and embroidery.

 Famous tourist attractions